Best time to visit Botswana

 June to August

 Cooler, drier months offer peak wildlife visibility.
-Game concentrates around shrinking water sources, and the Delta is in full flood making it ideal for mokoro and boating.
-Clear skies, leafless trees, and fewer bugs make this a photographer’s dream and the top time for walking safaris and big cat encounters.
+Game concentrates around shrinking water sources, and the Delta waters’ inflow has peaked, making it ideal for mokoro and boating activities.
+Clear skies and leafless trees make this a photographer’s dream, and the top time for walking safaris and big cat encounters.

 Green season